 Headwear and eyewear

 Various factors affect the relative amount of heat you lose from your head in cold conditions.
 Proper headwear such as warm hats, balaclavas, face masks, headbands, neck gaiters, etc. is important on cold days to counter heat loss and conserve body heat.
-Wool headwear is warm even when wet but can be too bulky so many people prefer man-made materials.
+Wool headwear is warm even when wet but can be too bulky so many people prefer man-made materials, especially for technical items.
 Hoods provide protection against rain and snow.
 Head nets protect well against bugs such as mosquitos and flies, however, be warned that head net won’t effectively protect you against bites unless you wear it over a ball cap so that no netting is flush with the skin.
 A visor to shade the eyes from the sun is an ideal addition together with a sun-protection hat.
 Dark UV-protective glasses or goggles are also essential at high altitudes, especially on snow.
 Sunglasses should absorb all ultraviolet light and at least 90 percent of visible light.
 Glacier sunglasses cover the entire eye socket and offer comfort and protection for backpacking, climbing, skiing, and other snow sports in the mountains above the tree line as well as on ice and snow surfaces.
 Don’t underestimate the UV radiation from the sun because it increases rapidly for every 1000m above the sea.
 The lack of appropriate eye protection can lead to severe eye injury from overexposure to UV radiation.

 Neck gaiters are ideal for colder climates.
 Just as standard gaiter fit around the wearer’s lower leg, neck gaiters fit around the neck and can reach up over the ears and nose.
 For extreme cold, a balaclava can be added.
 This covers the head, neck, and face leaving only a slot for the eyes.
 Worn together the combination is warm and provides for moisture movement, keeping the wearer drier and warmer.